Eddy12597/HealthInsuranceReimbursement/README.md

 Todos:

-1. Find API endpoint
+1. Find API endpoint (should have drug name, drug reimbursement rate, and a short description for extra info).
+2. Research more about reimbursement rates & relation with insurance plans
-2. Find backend host for favorites storage
+3. Find backend host for favorites storage
-3. Maybe add the server-side code as well, but that would mess up the npm build in wc dev tools
+4. Maybe add the server-side code as well, but that would mess up the npm build in wc dev tools
-4. Update README.md to include screenshots and stuff
+5. Update README.md to include screenshots and stuff